—

 Every company has embarked on one or more LLM (Large Language Model) deployments.
 These can be for content generation, customer support, code assistance to document processing to name a few.
 AI Agents are now able to autonomously conduct multi-turn queries and actions to iteratively solve and act on given problems.
 But the big question: How should we start using them?

-We see three main approaches companies are taking:
+In terms of agentic AI, we see three main approaches companies are taking:

 1) Build It Yourself Using Commercially Available LLM APIs Or Open-Source LLMs